 Margaret H. Regan

-Outside of academics I love to read, play with my bunnies, and exercise (mainly swim).
-In September of 2016 I completed a six person relay crossing of the English Channel.
-It was an amazing experience!
-Now, I train with a local masters swim team at Notre Dame and compete in both swimming and triathlons.
+Outside of mathematics I love to read, play with my bunnies, exercise, and coach swimming.
+I have completed a relay crossing of the English Channel and the Mighty Mac Swim.
+They were both amazing experiences in long distance swimming and scenery!
+I continue to train with a local masters swim team at Notre Dame and compete in both swimming and triathlon events.

-Westville Education Initiative - Math 113 - College Algebra
+Westville Education Initiative, Holy Cross College - Math 113 - College Algebra (Course Syllabus)

 University of New Hampshire - Math 426 - Calculus 2 (Teaching Assistant) (student reviews)